 You read that right.
 Leavenworth is so in love with all things Nutcracker that it even has a museum solely dedicated to the intricate wooden gadgets.
-The collection features figurines from all around the world and presents their rich history in a way that delights both children and adult visitors.
+The collection features figurines from all around the world and presents their rich history in a way that delights both children and adult visitors alike.

 Where to Stay in Leavenworth

 - Grab a pint and sausage at München Haus, a German-inspired joint that’s sure to keep a smile on your face.

 Thinking about keeping it weird this Turkey Day?
 The town known for just that is more than equipped to give visitors a great experience this time of year.
-While slightly larger and more well-known than the other locales on this list, Portland usually manages to keep a small vibe even as it incorporates big-city sophistication.
+While slightly larger and more well-known than the other locales on this list, Portland usually manages to keep a small vibe all its own even as it incorporates big-city sophistication.

-Enjoy Holiday Spirit Aboard the Portland Spirit
+Enjoy the Holiday Spirit

-Check Out the Holiday Tree Lighting and Beaverton Night Market
+Holiday Tree Lighting and Beaverton Night Market

 Where to Stay in Portland

-Run For A Prize
+Run for a Prize

-Attend A Tree Lighting With the Locals
+Attend a Tree Lighting With the Locals

 Get Lost in Nature